partha-pkp/partha-pkp/README.md

 # 👨‍💻 🧬 Hi there!! 👋

-## I'm on a journey to explore the world of Aging Biology and Bioinformatics...
+## I'm on a journey to explore the world of Bioinformatics...

 <div id="header" align="center">
   <img src="img_Bioinformatics_Synergy_Unveiled.gif" width="700"/>